Wynberg Girls' High School

-Wynberg Girls' High School is a public English medium high school for girls situated in Wynberg in Cape Town in the Western Cape province of South Africa.
+Wynberg Girls' High School is a public high school for girls situated in Wynberg, Cape Town in the Western Cape province of South Africa.

-Founded in 1884, Wynberg Girls' High School is one of the oldest all-girls schools in South Africa.
+Founded in 1886, Wynberg Girls' High School is one of the oldest all-girls schools in South Africa.
 The first headmistress, Miss Margaret Stewart, was supported by two teachers and catered to 27 pupils.
 Initially a co-educational school, WGHS soon became an all-girls school and was known as Ladies' Seminary.

 WGHS is part of the Wynberg Campus of schools, along with Wynberg Girls' Junior School, Wynberg Boys' Junior School, and Wynberg Boys' High School.
 The school is located in Aliwal Road in the suburb of Wynberg.

 History

 1895-1908

 In September 1884 the Kerkraad of the Dutch Reformed Church, situated on the top of Carr Hill, decided to found a school for girls in Wynberg.
 Wynberg at this time was a little village on the wagon road from Cape Town.
 It was situated near the military camp and surrounded by Little Chelsea with its cottages and narrow winding streets.

 The minister of the Dutch Reformed Church at that time lived in the old Pastorie where the boarding house is situated today.
 The church council decided to build a little school building (where the school library is today) and named the school "Ladies' Seminary" - it was soon nicknamed the "School in the Bush."